 Which Bible Version Is Best?

-Which Bible version should I buy?
-Has God protected the King James Version from
+- Has God protected the King James Version from

 James Version more accurate than modern translations?
-Why are some verses left

-out of modern Bible translations?
-Why are Bible publishers allowed to copyright
+- Why are Bible publishers allowed to copyright

-God's Word?
-Have modern Bibles changed God's Word?
+- Have modern Bibles changed God's Word?

 Background